ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/containers/crostini-developer-guide/index.md

 ---
 breadcrumbs:
 - - /chromium-os/developer-library/guides
-  - Chromium OS > Developer Library > Guides
+  - ChromiumOS > Guides
 page_name: crostini-developer-guide
 title: Crostini developer guide
 ---

-If you just want to use Linux, you should read the [Running Custom Containers Under ChromeOS](containers_and_vms.md) doc.
+If you just want to use Linux, you should read the [Running Custom Containers Under ChromeOS](/chromium-os/developer-library/guides/containers/containers-and-vms/) doc.
 This doc is all about how the crostini is made, not how to use it. :)

 [TOC]